Floyd Vivino: The Uncle Floyd Show

-Starting in late 1986, The Uncle Floyd Show was then seen on statewide cable channel CTN ("The Cable Television Network Of New Jersey").
-During this time, the show went through various incarnations with Floyd sometimes hosting a music-only show, showcasing local bands.
-Floyd also hosted a show called Uncle Floyd's New Jersey, in which he would visit various towns and businesses in the state.
+Starting in late 1986, The Uncle Floyd Show was then seen on statewide cable channel CTN (Cable Television Network Of New Jersey).
+During this time, the show went through various incarnations, with Vivino sometimes hosting a music-only show, showcasing local bands.
+Vivino also hosted a show called Uncle Floyd's New Jersey, in which he would visit various towns and businesses in the state.
 First-run production of The Uncle Floyd Show ended in 1992, with CTN showing repeats until that channel's demise in 1999.

-From 1992 until 1996, cast member Mugsy (real name Craig "CM" Calam) produced and appeared in a spin-off show entitled "The Eleventh Hour."
+From 1992 until 1996, cast member Mugsy produced and appeared in a spin-off show entitled The Eleventh Hour.
 The show was written and produced in the same vein as The Uncle Floyd Show.
-It was broadcast live from studios in Nutley, New Jersey on the statewide CTN cable network, and on two Northern New Jersey public access channels, Cablevision of Oakland and Suburban Cablevision of New Jersey in East Orange (later acquired by Comcast Corporation).
+It was broadcast live from studios in Nutley, New Jersey, on the statewide CTN cable network, and on two Northern New Jersey public-access channels, Cablevision of Oakland and Suburban Cablevision of New Jersey in East Orange (later acquired by Comcast Corporation).

 In 1998, production of The Uncle Floyd Show began in the Cablevision studio in Oakland, New Jersey.
 One hundred shows were produced and aired on Cablevision systems throughout the region.
 Musical guests included Marky Ramone and The Misfits.
 Although viewer response was enthusiastic, the show was canceled by Cablevision management after the first cycle of episodes.

 Other work

-Vivino has appeared on several television shows filmed in New York City including Law & Order, 100 Centre Street, and Cosby, and was a regular on the Sirius Satellite Radio program The Wiseguys Show on Raw Dog Comedy (channel 104) hosted by former The Sopranos cast member Vincent Pastore.
-Vivino performed the jingle of, as well as appeared in the TV commercial for, the frontier-themed amusement park "Wild West City", located in Netcong, New Jersey, a jingle that is still used today by the park.
-He has also had parts in the movies Good Morning, Vietnam, Crazy People and Mr. Wonderful.
-He also shot a scene for One-Trick Pony which was deleted.
+Vivino has appeared on several television shows filmed in New York City, including Law & Order, 100 Centre Street, and Cosby, and was a regular on the Sirius Satellite Radio program The Wiseguys Show on Raw Dog Comedy (channel 104) hosted by former The Sopranos cast member Vincent Pastore.
+Vivino performed the jingle of, as well as appeared in the TV commercial for, the frontier-themed amusement park Wild West City, located in Netcong, New Jersey, a jingle that is still used today by the park.
+He has also had parts in the movies Good Morning, Vietnam, Crazy People, and Mr. Wonderful.
+He also shot a scene for One-Trick Pony, which was deleted.
 In 2000, Vivino played the bit part of an announcer in the Insane Clown Posse movie, Big Money Hustlas.

 From 1987 to 2013, Vivino broadcast on WVIP-FM 93.5 radio from New Rochelle, New York, where he played a wide range of Italian music on his Sunday afternoon program, The Italian-American Serenade.
 He claims to have the largest collection of Italian records in the world.
 The program was revived on sister station WVOX 1460 AM in September 2018.

-In 1999, Vivino set a world record for non-stop piano playing, having played for 24 hours and 15 minutes in a charity event to raise money for a sick child.
-In more than 40 years in show business, Floyd has raised hundreds of thousands of dollars for various charities and causes.
+In 1999, Vivino set a world record for nonstop piano playing, having played for 24 hours and 15 minutes in a charity event to raise money for a sick child.
+In more than 40 years in show business, Vivino has raised hundreds of thousands of dollars for various charities and causes.